+HOW DID THE FUND CONTRIBUTE TO THE MAIN SDGS TARGETED?

-SUSTAINABLE DEVELOPMENT GOALS How did the Fund contribute to the other SDGs reached?
-2 ZERO SSSS The fund contributed to SDG Target 2.3: "By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment." and Target 2.4: "By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality.", while: investing in Investees whose loans go in majority to a small-scale agriculture portfolio, or to a non-financial investee active mainly in small-scale agriculture. investing in Financial Institutions or companies specialized in agriculture production, and whose loans are mostly financing larger farming/food producing organizations using sustainable practices.
-The Fund contributed to Target 7.1 : "By 2030, ensure universal access to affordable, reliable and modern energy services.", while investing in Investees whose loans finance in majority access to clean energy to low-income households or in companies active in the sustainable energy space in emerging markets.
-10 REDUCED INEQUALITIES The Fund contributed to Target 10.c : "By 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent", while investing in companies that are allowing for remittances transaction costs of approximately 4% (vs. global average of 7% in Dec-20).
-11 SUSTAINABLE CITIES The Fund contributed to Target 11.2 : "By 2030, provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons.", while investing, usually through Green, Social and Sustainability Bonds, in a majority of assets that are either green buildings, affordable housing, public transportation systems, green vehicles or while directly financing a company that is active in one of these sectors.
+The fund contributed to SDG Target 2.3: "By 2030, double the agricultural productivity and incomes of smallscale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment." and Target 2.4: "By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality.", while:

+- investing in Investees whose loans go in majority to a small- scale agriculture portfolio, or to a non-financial investee active mainly in small-scale agriculture. - investing in Financial Institutions or companies specialized in agriculture production, and whose loans are mostly financing larger farming/food producing organizations using sustainable practices.

+The Fund contributed to Target 7.1: "By 2030, ensure universal access to affordable, reliable and modern energy services.", while investing in Investees whose loans finance in majority access to clean energy to low-income households or in companies active in the sustainable energy space in emerging markets.

+The Fund contributed to Target 10.c: "By 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent", while investing in companies that are allowing for remittances transaction costs of approximately 4% (vs. global average of 7% in Dec-20).

+The Fund contributed to Target 11.2: "By 2030, provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons.", while investing, usually through Green, Social and Sustainability Bonds, in a majority of assets that are either green buildings, affordable housing, public transportation systems, green vehicles or while directly financing a company that is active in one of these sectors.